reconbot/graphql-lambda-subscriptions/README.md

 ### Events

-Global events can be provided when calling `createInstance` to track the execution cycle of the lambda.
+Global events can be provided when calling `makeServer` to track the execution cycle of the lambda.

 <details>